My practice challenges the viewer’s perspective on our place within nature.

 I explore the more-than-human world and engage nonhuman agency, environmental ethics and ecological storytelling through painting.

-Instinctively exploring the surface of the canvas as one would discover a new habitat, the paintings evolve over multiple layers to become entangled, immersive, transient views that aren’t contained within conventional anthropocentric perspectives or timelines.
+Intuitively exploring the surface of the canvas as one would discover a new habitat, the paintings evolve over multiple layers to become entangled, immersive, transient views that aren’t contained within conventional anthropocentric perspectives or timelines.

 As a technical painter I push the boundaries of the media and predominantly use man-made or reclaimed materials to emulate organic forms, seeking to dissolve the divide we have drawn between ourselves and nature.

 Sam Parsons (b.
-1982, Kent, UK)
+1982, Kent, UK).

 I am a painter drawing on my background in zoology, experience in conservation and a 20-year career as a fashion designer.
-I received the Harold Tillman Scholarship to study an MA in Womenswear at the London College of Fashion, and it was during this period that my experiments with textiles led to my shift into fine art.
+I received the Harold Tillman Scholarship to study an MA in womenswear at the London College of Fashion, and it was during this period that my experiments with textiles led to the shift into fine art.
+My practice has grown whilst participating in numerous mentorships, including the London Creative Network, Artquest’s Eco Activism Salon and Beyond Studio.
+Recent exhibitions include: Nunnery Gallery, London; London Art Fair, London; The Pie Factory, Margate; residency Powell-Cotton Museum, Kent.